Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Gordonvale has 18 active public transport stops, all of which are bus stops.
-Two routes serve these stops, offering a total of 235 weekly passenger trips.
-The accessibility of transport in Gordonvale is moderate, with residents on average being 405 meters away from the nearest stop.
+Gordonvale has 18 active public transport stops, all serving buses.
+These are covered by two routes offering a total of 235 weekly passenger trips.
+The area's transport accessibility is rated moderate, with residents located an average of 405 meters from the nearest stop.
+Most residents commute outward daily.
+Car remains the primary mode of transport, used by 92% of residents.
+On average, there are 1.7 vehicles per dwelling, higher than the regional norm.

 Frequently Asked Questions - Transport